avinshe/12hours_On_SQL/README.md

 - Q4.
 How different is working in the industry when compared to LeetCode?
   - The complexity is similar but scale varies on your role.
-  - For software Engineers: You will access 2 tables at a time on average to get the required info displayed on your application.
+  - For software Engineers: You will access 2 highly indexed transaction tables at a time on average to get the required info displayed on your application.
+Execution time should be within a second.
+(High user impact)
   - For Data Engineers: You will access 5 to 10 tables on average, perform checks, update lookups, and load facts.
+Execution time can go upto a couple of hours for batch loads as this would be a complete backend job.
+(Low user impact)
   - For Business Intelligence Engineers: Depends on the business area you work on as well as the schema definition.
+Execution time is normally few minutes.
+Anything more requires tuning or caching.
     - For a simple scorecard on single area, you will access 2 facts and 5 dimensions.
     - For a comprehensive executive dashboard on multiple areas, you might access 3+ facts and 10+ dimensions.
   - For Data science Analytics: Hypothesis testing or A/B experimentations generally invloves tracking a single metric from 1 table.
 To narrow down that single metric, you may join and filter on 2 to 3 other tables as per business scenarios.
 You could have multiple check metrics or guardrail metrics that comes from other tables.
+Again, this is a backend role that does not directly impact users, so execution time can be longer.
+  - For Data science ML/AI: I haven't had a chance to work on this role yet.
+Rather than being too specific with data, this role requires high throughput of large volumes of clean data from distributed systems.
+Most models will only access data once in a given timeframe to learn parameters.
+Some models will repeatedly access data in batches to learn and update often.

 - Q5.
 How many problems should I solve in a day?
   - Zero to infinity.
 If you're actually interested in "learning" databases, then it would be continuous learning as long as the industry keeps changing.
 On the other hand, for interview prep - you don’t have to solve any fixed number in a day.
 A single problem can help you make progress more than 10 others combined.
 They have a curated list of 70 SQL problems.
 Sort them by frequency and solve 30 easy, 10 medium and 5 hard ones.